rackerlabs/docs-dxp-handbook/docs/getting-help/raci-tables/java-and-net.rst

      - R, A
      -
    * - Provide reporting around the customer experience, including:
        * Understand how pages are performing over time
        * Gain insight into the performance of individual pages and requests as experienced by end users
        * Find the worst-performing pages by multiple common metrics -
      - R, A
      -
    * - Provide application management toolset, including:
        * Application performance management
        * Infrastructure monitoring
        * Synthetic transaction monitoring
        * Browser real-user monitoring
        * Data analytics
        * Ability to profile Java and .NET
        * Application performance dashboard
        * Faster root-cause analysis
        * Identify bottlenecks
+     -
+     - R, A
+     -